 Suren Bagratuni, Cello

-Winner of the silver medal at the 1986 International Tchaikovsky Competition while still a student at the Moscow Conservatory, Bagratuni has gone on to a distinguished international career as a soloist, recitalist, and chamber musician.
-In addition to performing throughout the former Soviet Union, he has toured worldwide, earning enthusiastic praise in both traditional and contemporary repertoire.
-READ MORE
+Bagratuni has gone on to a distinguished international career as a soloist, recitalist, chamber musician, and recording artist.
+In addition to performing throughout the former Soviet Union, he has toured world- wide earning enthusiastic praise in both traditional and contemporary repertoire.